krish9191/krish9191/README.md

 - 👋 Hi,
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Flask
-- 💞️ I’m looking for job as junior developer ...
+- 💞️ I’m looking for job as junior backend developer ...

 <!---
 krish9191/krish9191 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.